srikusri/My-Shop-game/README.md

-# 🏪 Kids Store Manager - Learn & Play! 🎮
+# 🏪 My Shop Game - Learn Math & Business! 🎮

-**🎉 NEW: This has been transformed into an educational kids game!**
+**🎉 Educational Store Management Game for Kids!**

-A super fun, educational game where kids learn to manage their own store!
-With leveling up, achievements, coins, and colorful animations - learning has never been this fun!
+A super fun, educational game where kids learn to manage their own store with real-world concepts!
+Features wallet management, QR payments, math challenges, and multi-currency support.
+Learning has never been this engaging!

-> 📚 **Looking for the original business version?** Check the git history or see the technical documentation below.
+> 💡 **Latest Features**: Wallet system with buyer/seller roles, math challenges to earn money, QR code payments, and 20 currency options!

 ## 🎮 Game Features

+### 💰 Wallet & Money Management (NEW!)
+- 👤 **Choose Your Role**: Be a Seller or Buyer!
+- 💵 **Digital Wallet**: Track your money in real-time
+- 🧮 **Math Challenges**: Solve problems to earn money (no free money!)
+- 💱 **20 Currencies**: Choose from USD, EUR, GBP, INR, JPY, and more!
+- 📊 **Transaction History**: See all your earnings and spending
+- 💳 **QR Payments**: Scan QR codes to pay or receive money

 ### Learn While Playing!
 - 🌟 **Level Up System**: Start at level 1 and grow!